 For example, the only way to become the mature, complete man that God created me to be is for me to bless others with the gifts He’s given me – even if tenuously or unskillfully.
 When the church meets, that’s where I should find the freedom, and the security, to make mistakes as I learn to identify, develop and use those gifts.

-As Paul says in Ephesians 4:4-14, the church is where we are equipped to minister and serve (i.e., give) – according to our unique gifts – so that we can become mature in Christ (i.e., receive).
+As Paul says in Ephesians 4:4-14, the church is where we are equipped (i.e., receive) to minister and serve (i.e., give) – each according to our unique gifts – so that we become mature in Christ.

-If you are seeking authentic ekklesia, and ignore that reality, your church will be crippled.
+If you are seeking authentic ekklesia, and ignore that need to dynamically both receive and give based on your unique gifts, your church will be crippled.
 It will lack the authentic (as opposed to man-made) dynamic life of Christ, because no one gift, vision, person or ministry can ever contain or express all that He has for His people – or a watching, waiting, needy world.

 You, and the unique gifts God has given you, are just as vital and important in the life of any fellowship as anyone else’s – including the leadership.